Jackal (vehicle): War in Afghanistan

 Jackal made its operational debut in Operation Herrick, part of the War in Afghanistan, on 8 April 2008 when it was deployed by the British Army's 16 Air Assault Brigade and the Royal Marines 3 Commando Brigade.
 The vehicle was praised for its off-road performance, with some users likening it to a "dune buggy".
 The vehicle was also initially praised for its protection; in September 2009, a Royal Marine survived a direct mine explosion whilst in one of the vehicles.
 By August 2009, however, a total of 13 British soldiers had been killed whilst in the vehicle.
 This resulted in widespread criticism, with some media outlets calling the vehicle a "deathtrap".
 Despite not being impervious to IEDs, Jackal remained one of the most favoured patrol vehicles for British troops, according to Defence Minister Quentin Davies.
 The MOD ordered 110 upgraded models, named the Jackal 2, along with 70 Coyotes, in April 2009 and they were in service from July 2009.

 The vehicles were also used by the RAF Regiment; during the September 2012 raid on Camp Bastion, a Taliban RPG struck a Jackal, which wounded its crew.
 One crew member, Sergeant Geddes, continued to rally his team to defend their position, an action for which he later received the Military Cross.

 Post-War in Afghanistan

 Despite being procured for the War in Afghanistan, the vehicle has remained in service with the British Army.
 Following the Army 2020 restructuring, the vehicle now equips three light cavalry regiments and is used primarily for light reconnaissance.
 It has been deployed in this role with the Light Dragoons in Poland since 2016, in support of NATO's Enhanced Forward Presence.
-Since 2021, the Light Dragoons have also deployed with the vehicle to Mali as part of the Long Range Reconnaissance Group in support of Operation Newcombe.
+In 2021, the Light Dragoons and 1st The Queen's Dragoon Guards deployed with the vehicle to Mali as part of the Long Range Reconnaissance Group in support of Operation Newcombe.

 In 2020, the Ministry of Defence loaned four Jackal 2 vehicles to the Estonian Defence Forces for their special forces to use in Mali until March 2021 or until they receive their order of Coyote vehicles.